TingyiZhang/EC504/README.md

 <img src = "https://github.com/TingyiZhang/EC504-Homework0/blob/master/SameGameTris.gif">

-What I needed to do, is modified the smarterBrain.java file, and create a automatic player.
+What I needed to do, is modified the smarterBrain.java file, and create an automatic player.

 ### My strategy
 Ranked by priority: